What Are Opiates?

 - Does opiate detox work?

 Yes, it does.
-But for opiate detox to work, the following elements need to come into place:
+But for opiate detoxification to work, the following elements need to come into place:

 Correct assessment of the condition, including other conditions that may affect recovery chances